Hydropower generates opportunities for businesses in India

 The way Entura serviced the project was praised by the project authority and strengthened our relationship with I A Energy.
 The longevity of Entura’s engagement with I A Energy on the Chanju-I project demonstrates the importance we place on delivering well for our clients, whether the project is small or large, and our ability to work as a valued and reliable partner of the client throughout the full project lifecycle.

-To find out more about making the most of the opportunities available in the global renewable energy sector, please contact Ajay Sharma on +91 99 1038 6409.
+To find out more about making the most of the opportunities available in the global renewable energy sector, please contact James Mason on +61 400 603 650.